 For the first time, the roadmap provides a shared vision for how SDG16+ can be delivered.
 It is an ambitious, but practical, document that will act as a "docking station" to bring many different partners and initiatives together.

 The roadmap marks the beginning of a collective journey, with the focus now on the High-level Political Forum in 2019, which will have the theme “empowering people and ensuring inclusiveness and equality.”

-The Pathfinders group will continue to grow, as governments and other partners make commitments to lead on the implementation of SDG16+.
+The Pathfinders group continues to grow, as governments and other partners make commitments to lead on the implementation of SDG16+.

-The group will work with regional and international pathfinders to strengthen strategies for implementation, and will shape a global debate through ‘grand challenges’ on justice, inclusion, and violence prevention.
+The group works with regional and international pathfinders to strengthen strategies for implementation, and is shaping a global debate through "grand challenges" on justice, inclusion, and violence prevention.

 Current list of Pathfinders: